MarkZH/vintagebackup/README.md

                         The path of a text file containing a list of files and folders to exclude from backups.
 Each line in the file should contain one exclusion.
 Wildcard characters like * and ? are allowed.
+  -w, --whole-file      Examine the entire contents of a file to determine if it has
+                        changed and needs to be copied to the new backup.
+Without this option, only the file's size, type, and modification date are checked for differences.
+Using this option will make backups take considerably longer.
   -l LOG, --log LOG     Where to log the activity of this program.
 A file of the same
                         name will be written to the backup folder.
 The default is vintagebackup.log in the user's home folder.